Sofia Safety Guide

 Medium Risk

 Be extremely cautious when crossing streets, even at marked crosswalks.
 Make eye contact with drivers.
-Watch for uneven pavement and open manholes.
-If driving, expect aggressive overtaking and maintain defensive driving practices.
+Watch for uneven pavements and open manholes, at night.

 Drink Spiking